PDC-support/hpc-intro-retired/_episodes/12-accessibility.md

   - "Are there alternative ways to interact with HPC systems?"
   - "I love Jupyter Notebooks, can I use them at PDC?"
 objectives:
-  - "Learn how to use Midnight Commander, GNU Screen and tmux"
   - "Learn how to use Jupyter notebooks in an HPC environment"
 keypoints:
   - "MidnightCommander, GNU screen, tmux and Jupyter offer alternative ways